Interplay of Tilt and Axion Fields in Topological Superconductors: Anisotropy in the Meissner Effect: perpendicular component of the magnetic field

 The ratio $B_0/E_0$ significantly influences the behavior of the magnetic field in a topological superconductor.
 However, at a certain threshold, it is the magnitude of the tilt that determines where the exponential behavior is dominated by the induced magnetic field from the external electric field.
 As the tilt increases, the exponential behavior diminishes progressively.
 It appears that a larger tilt enhances the influence of surface states, allowing the electromagnetic field to surpass the external magnetic field in dominance.
 Consequently, in addition to the $B_0/E_0$ ratio, the magnitude of the tilt emerges as a critical parameter that accentuates the presence of surface states, making them more pronounced.

-To illustrate this issue more clearly, in Fig~\ref{peak.fig}, we compare the magnetic field inside the superconductor relative to the tilt magnitude at two critical points for different $B_0/E_0$ values.
+To illustrate this issue more clearly, in Fig.~\ref{peak.fig}, we compare the magnetic field inside the superconductor relative to the tilt magnitude at two critical points for different $B_0/E_0$ values.

 The significance of $z=0$ lies in the fact that the external electric field induces a magnetic field in the opposite direction of the external magnetic field due to the presence of surface states at the superconductor's boundary.
 If the external electric field is sufficiently large, the resultant of the axion-mediated induced magnetic field and the Meissnerian magnetic field at $z=0$ will oppose the external magnetic field.

-Fig.\ref{peak.fig}(a) shows that at small tilts, the induced magnetic field is unable to overcome the external magnetic field and alter the magnetic field penetration behavior inside the superconductor.
+Fig.~\ref{peak.fig}~(a) shows that at small tilts, the induced magnetic field is unable to overcome the external magnetic field and alter the magnetic field penetration behavior inside the superconductor.
 However, as the tilt increases, even with a constant $B_0/E_0$ value, the intensity of the induced magnetic field increases, causing the trivial Meissner effect behavior to shift to the behavior of a hypergeometric function.
 The tilt magnitude at which this transition occurs depends on the $B_0/E_0$ ratio.

-In the second part of Figure 4, we plot the value of the magnetic field at the peak of the $B_x$ diagram with respect to $z$ as a function of the tilt magnitude.
-The size of this peak also indicates the magnitude of the induction field.
-Notably, at point $z=0$, the induced field and the external magnetic field are in opposite directions, whereas at this point, they align.
-As illustrated in the figure, increasing the tilt at a fixed $B_0/E_0$ ratio enhances the effect of surface states and the intensity of the induced magnetic field.
+In the second panel of Fig.~\ref{peak.fig}, we plot the peak value of $B_\perp$ profile versus the tilt magnitude.
+This peak value directly reflects the strength of the induction field.
+Notably, at point $z=0$, the induced field opposes the external magnetic field, while at the peak position they become aligned.
+The figure clearly demonstrates that for a fixed $B_0/E_0$ ratio, increasing the tilt amplifies both the surface state effects and the intensity of the induced magnetic field.

-When the applied magnetic and electric fields are aligned in the $y$-direction, the behavior of $B_y$ replicates the previously described phenomena, with $\zeta_x$ playing the primary role.
-This results in anisotropic magnetic field penetration, driven by the directional dependence of the tilt vector.
-Fig.~\ref{anisotropy.fig} visualizes this anisotropic penetration profile.
-As mentioned earlier, such anisotropy is exclusive to topological superconductors.
-In contrast, ordinary trivial superconductors, even those with tilted Weyl cones, do not display these tilt signatures in the Meissner effect.
-Consequently, observing this anisotropy serves as evidence of topological superconductivity, with the degree of anisotropy reflecting the ratio of tilt components.